Doxuno

 UTILITIES AND SERVICE CHARGES

-The parties agree the following arrangements in respect of utility bills and service charges from the start of the new term:
+The parties agree the following arrangements in respect of utility bills and service charges from the effective date:

-From the renewal date the Tenant shall be responsible for all utility bills including broadband, council tax, water, gas and electricity.
+From the effective date the Tenant shall be responsible for all utility bills including broadband, council tax, water, gas and electricity.

 10.